-Today's security leaders need tools with the built-in intelligence to aid in 24/7/365 compliance efforts and reveal emergent vulnerabilities in rapidly-changing networks.
-Cimcor is the only agent-based file integrity monitoring software that offers the ability to remediate negative changes to critical system files in real-time.
+Today's security leaders need tools with built-in intelligence to aid in 24/7/365 compliance efforts and reveal emergent vulnerabilities in rapidly-changing networks.
+Cimcor is the only agent-based file integrity monitoring software that offers the ability to remediate negative changes to critical system files in real time.
 With built-in intelligence, security professionals are able to easily distinguish the difference between positive, neutral, and negative changes in their security.

 To learn more about how CimTrak's real-time file integrity monitoring and network-wide oversight technologies can aid in compliance with FISMA, PCI, HIPAA, and more, download the Definitive Guide to File Integrity Monitoring today.